 “Peace,” cried Ramanuja, “Listen to me, my son, I will unfold to you the secrets of salvation.
 Sri, the spouse of Lord Narayana, ever stands by Him as our Mother-mediator.
 She is the personification of the most exalted attribute of God, viz., Grace or Mercy.
 When our Lord through Sri is ever anxious to shower His mercy unstintingly on His erring children on earth, what fear is there for us?
 We have an unbroken chain of apostles, reaching down to us from God, of which the first link is God, and His Grace, Sri, the next.
 St. Sathagopa (Nammazhwar) is the next important link and he has declared in unmistakable terms that he has obtained Heaven (moksha).
 If he has won it, Nathamuni has won; if Nathamuni has won, Yamuna has won; Yamuna winning, my next guru above me, Mahapurna, has won.
 If Purna has won, I have surely won.
 When I have, you have all indeed won.
 Take comfort then from this thought.
 Dvaya Mantra, which I have taught you, declares, as you are aware, the indissoluble unity of God with His Grace, Sri and an unbroken chain binds God and His creatures in one bond, from which it is impossible to escape and stand aloof.
 With me goes my flock.
 What I share it undoubtedly shares.
 The areca tree is watered by the gardener, but the plantain trees round it take the moisture as well.
 I and my church are linked together for one testing.
 My destiny shall invariably be its destiny.
 When Vibhishana was after all allowed to approach Lord Rama, no separate invitation to the four Rakshasa-men, who companied with him, was needed, nor when the Vanar-chiefs wished to drive him away, did they think of driving those four persons separately.
 In other words, the four persons counted with Vibhishana as one, in gains or losses.
 Even thus counts my flock with me.
 Hence, son! you may rest assured that if Heaven [Vaikuntham / Spiritual Universe / Eternal Kingdom of God] is mine, it is yours without question.
 As St. Bhaktisara [Thirumalisai Alvar] has said; ‘the flock has even more merit than the shepherd,’ Satrughna has more merit in following Bharata, than Bharata, Lord Rama; St. Madhurakavi than St. Sathagopa; St. Andal than St. VishnuChitta, her father and so forth”.

 Sri Ramanujacharya chose 74 of His innumerable followers, and conferred on them the title ‘Simhasan-adhipati’.
 He ordained that they, and after their time their successors, could perform panchasamskaram. .
 Anyone desirous of becoming a “Ramanuja sambandhi” (spiritually related to Sri Ramanujacharya) can take refuge at the lotus feet of any one of these 74 Sinhasanadhipatis (Upakāraka (beneficent) Acharyas) even today and undergo panchasamskara (5 sacraments of Srivaishnava faith).
-In becoming a “Ramanuja sambandhi” (spiritually related to Sri Ramanujacharya), one should acquire Artha Panchaka knowledge and must, under the guidance of Acharya, strive to adhere to the conduct specified in the Conclusion section , while avoiding the obstacles mentioned in the section on Virodhi Svarupa (Anti or Hostile Principles) , all the while conscious of the fact that it’s solely Acharyabhimana (Acharya’s grace/love) that saves us from the birth-death cycle, not our ability to acquire knowledge of Artha Panchaka or any other work for that matter, nor the act of undergoing panchasamskara itself.
+In becoming a “Ramanuja sambandhi” (spiritually related to Sri Ramanujacharya), one should acquire Artha Panchaka knowledge and must, under the guidance of Acharya, strive to adhere to the conduct specified in the Conclusion section , and in this discourse by Sri Velukkudi Krishnan Swamin, while avoiding the obstacles mentioned in the section on Virodhi Svarupa (Anti or Hostile Principles) , all the while conscious of the fact that it’s solely Acharyabhimana (Acharya’s grace/love) that saves us from the birth-death cycle, not our ability to acquire knowledge of Artha Panchaka or any other work for that matter, nor the act of undergoing panchasamskara itself.
 Acharyas’ instructions are to be followed to solely fulfill our own true nature (constitutional identity) of being an AchArya abhimAna nishtar (self, oblated to the service of Acharya/savior) and is not to be done as upAyam (means to an end).